Español English

 They are deciduous trees with a rounded crown that reach 12 meters (39.37 feet) in height.
 The leaves are paripinnate, bright green in color and are made up of more or less elliptical leaflets.
 The showy yellow flowers appear in large axillary clusters and are scented.
 They bloom from late summer until late fall.
 The fruits are black pods up to 30 cm (11.8") long.

-They are used as an isolated specimen in the garden but are also very suitable for alignments in parks, avenues or squares.
+Whitebark senna is used as an isolated specimen in the garden but is also very suitable for alignments in parks, avenues or squares.

 Senna spectabilis grows in full sun or light shade exposure and in hot climates.
-They do not resist frost; the winter safety temperature is 5 ºC (41 ºF).
+It does not resist frost; the winter safety temperature is 5 ºC (41 ºF).

 Water frequently, without flooding, so that the soil is always damp and does not dry out completely.